janaipakos/janaipakos.github.io/_posts/2016-09-2016-Master-Haskell-Notes.md

 - :kind (k) - Shows the kind of type, and can also print normalised type

 ## Perks of Haskell
-- Strong - Does not compile with errors.
+- Strong- Does not compile with errors.
 Does not coerce to correct, but it does _infer_
 - Static- Knows the vslue of esch type.
 Don't need to declare like Java.
 No duck typing or replacement
 - Inferred- Compiler can deduce aaType without the user declaring it

 ## Overview
-As a functional language, you pass functions to other functions.
-A few quirks help with this.
 - Polymorphic- A value is polymorphic if more than one type can have it
 - Ad hoc- Ad hoc is given separate definition for type.
 Think of the infix + operator: it does different things
 - Parametric- Value behave the same way regardless of type.
 Type can be used in different contexts